Surface1U/Gaussian-Process-Regression-GPR-/README.md

 # What have we done?

+### A program has been developed that automatically extracts the necessary values from json files (../model/ searching_keys.py)!

 gpr_model.py directly extracts data from csv files and reproduces the received data.
 The learning results are saved in csv files, which are stored in the csvs folder (
 ## one.csv - for MySQL versions 5.6 and higher,
 ## two.csv - Knobs Tuned in MySQL 5.6 and higher,